nebuly-ai/optimate/README.md

 > :warning: For **MacOS** with **ARM processors**, please use a conda environment.

-Install nebullvm and its base requirements:
+Install AutoBoost and its base requirements:
 ```
-pip install nebullvm
+pip install autoboost
 ```

 > :warning: If you want to optimize a **PyTorch model**, PyTorch must be pre-installed